The Air Canada Maple Leaf Lounge is a key part of the premium travel experience for Canadians.

-Starting in 2021, One-Time Guest Passes will be digitalized and accessible via your Aeroplan account.
+The digital One-Time Guest Passes are accessible via your Aeroplan account.
 You may download them in PDF format and show them upon entering the lounge to gain access.

 The One-Time Guest Passes earned from Aeroplan Elite Status may be transferred to anyone, regardless of whether they are travelling with the member or not.

-(Indeed, since Aeroplan 35K members and above can already access Maple Leaf Lounges as an elite benefit, as discussed above, their One-Time Guest Passes are best used as a gift for others who happen to be travelling with or without them.)
+(Indeed, since Aeroplan 35K members and above can already access Maple Leaf Lounges as an elite benefit, their One-Time Guest Passes are best used as a gift for others who happen to be travelling with or without them.)